WhitmanCS370/sp24-lab8/README.md

 * SDX-ch10: The code files for the _SDX Ch.
 10_ activity (as downloaded directly from the book website, unmodified)

 ## Team Members for Part 1
-Enter your names here
+Jack A. and Grant D.

 ## Team Roles for Part 1
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: Grant
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Jack

 You will switch halfway through the _SDX Ch.
-9_ activity.
+10_ activity.

 ## Part 1 Documentation

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 10?
+File storage and compression and retrieval using hashing.
+Using manifests to store sets of versions of files.
+(In our case a more basic one using just csv files and no remote storage)

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+How exeactly does glob() work?

 ### Exercise 1: What familiar design pattern does this chapter employ?